 You might think that this number gives you the sticker price you can afford, but that would be a big oversimplification.
 First, you need to account for maintenance.

-If you’re on the road full-time, you can expect to add about $20,000 in costs per year to your RV’s sticker price.
-If you’re on the road less frequently, you can probably keep your costs around $1,000.
+If you’re on the road full-time, you can expect to add about anywhere from $13,000 to over 20,000 in costs per year to your RV’s sticker price.
+The cost of repairs and parts can range from 500 to $2,000, depending on the RV.

 Deduct this amount from the amount you can afford.
 For our 10-year and 15-year loan examples, let’s assume we’re on the road for the summer each year and deduct $5,000 in maintenance costs from our ideal sticker price.